-- Facilitate a parent meeting to provide opportunities for all parents to participate in - School events-Teacher Appreciation Week. - Class events-Fundraising for the 5th and 8th grades Pines trips. - Class celebrations-All Saints Day, Christmas, Valentine's Day, End of Year.

-• Discuss support that the homeroom teacher may need for special projects.
+- Facilitate a parent meeting to provide opportunities for all parents to participate in - School events-such as Fall Fest - o Teacher Appreciation Week. - o Fundraising for the 5th and 8th grades Pines trips. - o Class celebrations-All Saints Day, Christmas, Valentine's Day, End of Year. - Discuss support that the homeroom teacher may need for special projects.